HCL-TECH-SOFTWARE/connections-doc/source/admin/install/cp_install_services_tasks.md

 -   Kubernetes cluster is just a single node, and it is on cp1.internal.cnx-dev.net
 -   NFS master is collocated with cp1.internal.cnx-dev.net and its IP address is 172.27.1.48 and all our folders are created in 172.27.1.48:/pv-connections/

-Network configuration
+**Network configuration**

-:   All machines in our scenario are configured to use DNS and all of them have internet access.
+All machines in our scenario are configured to use DNS and all of them have internet access.
 The initial entry point is nginx.example.com, which, in our case, can be reached from the internet.
 Your NGINX might reside behind a load balancer instead.
 To let the machines interoperate properly, consider the following inbound ports to be opened on your firewall:

     -   connections.example.com:
         -   443 from nginx.example.com